Electrical Safety Information

 You can help us out by reporting electric power line conditions that need attention such as:

-- If you see a problem, please let us know.
-Empire wants to keep electric lines in good shape to give you the best and most reliable service.
+If you see a problem, please let us know.
+EEA wants to keep electric lines in good shape to give you the best and most reliable service.

 24 hours a day call 970-565-4444 or 1-800-709-3726 to report dangerous conditions.